·

 You can free-write or use guided prompts to help focus your thoughts and writing.
 Either is a good option, it depends on how comfortable you feel with journaling and what your goal is.

-Guided Journaling – Using prompts to guide your thoughts can be very effective.
-If you’re working on a specific issue, using prompts to guide you through reflection can be very powerful.
+Guided Journaling – Using prompts to guide can be very effective.
+They can help you focus on specific areas, gently guiding you to explore deeper.

 If you’re struggling with what to write, start with guided journaling until you build up your confidence.
 There’s no right or wrong way to do this, it’s simply about getting those thoughts and fears out of your mind and onto paper.